mleguen/ansible-modules-syncthing/README.md

 ## Install

-Copy the `./library` & `module_utils` directories to your Ansible project and ensure your `ansible.cfg` has these lines:
+Copy the `./library` & `./module_utils` directories to your Ansible project and ensure your `ansible.cfg` has these lines:

 ```ini